 As municipalities face increasing financial challenges to ensure service continuity, they are less likely to invest in infrastructure projects as they struggle to maintain future operational and maintenance costs.
 Sector partners will have to put in place financial sustainability plans and ensure that investments are channelled towards the most strategic services that can be financed in the future.
-Components for better participation, transparency and accountability, such as sound planning and prioritisation based on consultations with women, girls, boys and men, transparent procurement processes and financial reporting (with a clear mechanism for procurement/ financial processes related to projects contractors' selection) need to be integrated into the support to municipalities.
+Components for better participation, transparency and accountability, such as sound planning and prioritisation based on consultations with women, girls, boys and men, transparent procurement processes and financial reporting (with a clear mechanism for procurement/ financial processes related to projects and contractors' selection) need to be integrated into the support to municipalities.
 Incentives for transparency and continued systematic participatory approaches with local communities will be essential in that regard.
-Given the limited resources and capacities of municipalities, partners face increasing pressure to Output 1.1 - Services based on participatory processes delivered at municipal level
+Given the limited resources and capacities of municipalities, partners face increasing pressure to provide support and implement projects in their areas, most likely exceeding their capacities; the sector will be systematising the follow-up on these requests and harmonising the response.

+Output 1.1 - Services based on participatory processes delivered at municipal level

 Partners will implement community support and basic services projects with the municipalities and unions of municipalities based on participatory processes (inclusive needs assessments that include representation from all community members and all sectors as well as municipalities' representatives) to alleviate resource pressure.8 These services would include - but are not limited to - wastewater, water supply, energy, rehabilitation of public spaces, public facilities, recreational areas, roads and other infrastructure that may come out as a priority based on local and area needs assessments.
-The different activities will have an integral component of strengthening capacities and ensuring continuity of key services such as maintenance of local infrastructure, community engagement empowering Social Development Centers (SDCs), amongst others.
+The different activities will have an integral component of strengthening capacities and ensuring continuity of key services such as maintenance of local infrastructure, community engagement and empowering Social Development Centers (SDCs), amongst others.
 Sector projects will be implemented in close coordination with relevant LCRP sectors.
 For instance, projects pertaining to water and energy will require liaising with the Water and Energy sectors, including governmental bodies.
 In 2022, more efforts will be put forward to support sector partners to prioritise interventions and select target areas.
 Prioritisation will take into consideration a multitude of factors and indicators, such as vulnerability, higher propensity to tensions and outbreak of violence.
 Thus, projects will be implemented in response to changing priorities and will target geographic areas to ensure equity in access to aid.
 The sector will also put more efforts into ensuring geographical balance and aim at avoiding saturation and duplication of projects in the same areas.
 In addition, the sector will include women and youth in consideration of priorities in terms of vulnerability, access and marginalisation from services.